 Experience in RT Practice

-A minimum of one (1) year full-time, paid work experience in recreational therapy services that uses the
+- A minimum of 5000 hours of paid work experience that uses the TR process, or

 - A minimum of 1500 hours of paid work experience that uses the TR process, if receiving supervision from a CTRS for at least 1 hour for every 10 hours worked each week.
 While onsite or direct supervision is strongly encouraged, NCTRC recognizes there may be applicants who are unable to receive onsite supervision with a CTRS.
 With current technology, there may be alternative effective models of supervision.